angular/angular/dev-infra/browsers/README.md

     Chromium 83.0.4103.0
     ```

-3. Update the chrome & chrome driver build numbers in `dev-infra/browsers/chromium/chromium.bzl` and run either run `bazel query @org_chromium_chromium_amd64//...` to prompt Bazel to calculate the new `sha256` for each platform binary or determine the new `sha256` values manually.
+3. Update the chrome & chrome driver build numbers in `dev-infra/browsers/chromium/chromium.bzl` and either run `bazel query @org_chromium_chromium_amd64//...` to prompt Bazel to calculate the new `sha256` for each platform binary or determine the new `sha256` values manually.

     Here is an example with `curl` & `shasum`:
     ``` bash